-To raise any concern involving bias or conflict of interest by the Title IX Coordinator, contact the Vice President for Human Resources at sesposito@fairfield.edu.
-Concerns of bias or a potential conflict of interest by any other Title IX Team member should be raised with the Title IX Coordinator.
+To raise any concern involving bias or conflict of interest by the Title IX Coordinator, contact the Vice President of Diversity Don Sawyer at dsawyer@fairfield.edu for concerns of bias or a potential conflict of interest by any other Title IX Team member should be raised with the Title IX Coordinator.

-Reports of misconduct or discrimination committed by the Title IX Coordinator should be reported to the Vice President for Human Resources at sesposito@fairfield.edu.
-Reports of misconduct or discrimination committed by any other Title IX Team member should be reported to the Title IX Coordinator.
+Reports of misconduct or discrimination committed by the Title IX Coordinator should be reported to the Vice President of Diversity Don Sawyer at dsawyer@fairfield.edu for Reports of misconduct or discrimination committed by any other Title IX Team member should be reported to the Title IX Coordinator.